 Disclosure: This post contains affiliate links, which means I may receive a percentage if you make a purchase using these links.
 I only link to things I like and use!

 There are a few sets of mini attachments for vacuums, but after comparing several of them, I ended up getting the Shop Vac set because it had the best reviews and the best assortment of nozzles.
 This set will only work with a shop vac, though.
 It did not fit my regular vacuum.
-Alternatively, you can get an adaptor for the size of your vacuum’s hose.
+Alternatively, you can get an adaptor for the size of your vacuum's hose.
 I also have the wet/dry vac linked below.
-It’s only $35 and they’re useful to have in addition to your regular vacuum.
+It's only $35 (as of the time of writing this post) and they're useful to have in addition to your regular vacuum.

 Cleaning Your Sewing Machine or Serger:

 I didn't realize this until I opened it up, but apparently I had not cleaned my sewing machine in awhile.
 I usually use the little brush that came with my sewing machine, but sometimes you end up pushing dust further into your machine where you can't get at it.
 I used the smallest brush and the narrow wedge attachments to clean this.

 Looks like it's right out of the factory.